 The St. Charles Girls' Softball Association has been providing an instructional softball league for girls in the Fox Valley Area for over 50 years.
 Over 250 girls take part in the league each summer.
 Registration begins in January and ends in the beginning of April.
-Practices begin in early May with games being played from late May to mid July.
+Practices begin in early May with games being played from late May to the first week in July.

 Originally known as "The Lassies", St. Charles Girls Softball was created by Dick Burkley and the St. Charles Park District in 1964.
 The league grew quickly and in 1967 a team was invited to compete in a qualifying tournament for the National Championship.

 A rag-tag group of girls in t-shirts and sneakers, the eldest at 17 years, turned up to compete against polished teams of grown women in fancy uniforms.
-Against the odds they won the tourament and earned a trip to the National Championships in Cheboygan, Michigan.
+Against the odds they won the tournament and earned a trip to the National Championships in Cheboygan, Michigan.

 They didn't fair quite as well in Cheboygan, losing two of three games, but they impressed the competition with their play.
 An opposing coach told them that if they worked hard and stuck together, they'd win it all some day.

 Ten years to the day later, they did just that.
 The Lassies won the 1977 Womans Softball National Championship in North Carolina.